icysoloist/pluralsight-angular-architecture/README.md

 3) Async pipe receives an event
 4) Change detection is manually invoked

-> In other words, the framework will check the component if its input properties change, it fires an event, or an Observable fires an event
+> In other words, the framework will check the component if its input properties change, it fires an event, or an Observable emits